 Downtown Los Angeles (DTLA) may not be what first comes to mind when you think of visiting Los Angeles.
-It’s a bit gritty and there’s a significant number of homeless people, but it’s the cultural and historical heart of the city and an important place to visit if you want a better picture of this city.
+It’s a bit gritty and there’s a significant number of homeless people, but it’s the cultural and historical heart of the city and an important place to visit if you want a better picture of LA.
 After all it’s where the city first started.
 Here’s a list of the best things to do in downtown LA, to help you make the most of your time in this vibrant part of the city.

 Walking around DTLA, one of the first things you notice is the ornate historical buildings everywhere.
 The downtown core during the Victorian Era was a thriving area with major banking institutions giving it the nickname “the Wall Street of the West” and the wealthy living in lavish Victorians up on Bunker Hill (I’d love to time travel back to this time in the city’s history).
 With this economic growth came the need for lavish hotels like the Biltmore, the Alexandria and the Rosslyn, and entertainment in the form of Broadway’s many theaters.